frankhecker/gettingdatacoursera/CodeBook.md

 by taking all rows for a given subject/activity/measurement and computing the mean of the measured values.
 The final tidy data set also has four columns, corresponding to the subject, activity, (type of) measurement, and mean of the measured values.

-The total number of rows in the final tidy data set is the product of the number of subjects times the number of activities times the number of selected variables (30, from above).
+Assuming that there was complete coverage of all subjects and activities, the tidy set should contain 11,880 rows, corresponding to 30 subjects, 6 activities, and 66 variables.

 The final tidy data set is written to disk as a text file using `write.table`, with one line per row and the values for each row